ivan-m/LambdaJAM-Streaming-exercises/exercise_5/README.md

 4. Can you do anything else with the data?
 Print number of supported paradigms for each language?
 Sort it somehow?

+(Note: these extensions may require some more manual fiddling.)